The Metallurgy and Materials Society of CIM

 ARTICLE X – NOMINATIONS AND ELECTIONS

-- A Nominating Committee of six members shall be appointed by the Executive Committee at least six months prior to the Annual General Meeting.
-The Nominating Committee shall include the Immediate Past President, who shall act as Chair of the Committee, and two Directors.
+- A Nominating Committee of six members appointed by the Immediate Past President shall be approved a minimum nine months prior to the Annual General Meeting by the Executive Board.
+The Nominating Committee shall include the Immediate Past President, who shall act as Chair of the Committee, and two Directors (Executives or Non-Executive Board members).
+The remaining three members are from the membership at large.

 - The Nominating Committee shall select:

-a. the nominee for Third Vice-President, who, on election, will automatically serve a five-year term on the Board of Directors successively as Third Vice-President, Second Vice-President, First Vice-President, President and Immediate Past President (the nominee shall normally be selected from among the Board of Directors, but may be selected from the membership of the Society); and, when so required, a nominee for the position of Fourth Vice-President, who will automatically serve for a six-year term on the Board of Directors successively as Fourth Vice-President, Third-Vice-President, Second Vice-President, First Vice-President, President and Immediate Past President.
+a. the nominee for Third Vice-President, who, on election, will automatically serve a five-year term on the Board of Directors successively as Third Vice-President, Second Vice-President, First Vice-President, President and Immediate Past President (the nominee shall normally be selected from among the current or previous members of the Board of Directors, but may be selected from the membership of the Society); and, when so required, a nominee for the position of Fourth Vice-President, who will automatically serve for a six-year term on the Board of Directors successively as Fourth Vice-President, Third-Vice-President, Second Vice-President, First Vice-President, President and Immediate Past President..

 b. every three years, or as the terms of the incumbents expire, the nominees for Secretary and Treasurer;